Imagery

 Artificial intelligence (AI) comes with new opportunities and tools when working with images, e.g. retouching or creating new images.
 Although it might seem fun and easy to use AI, it's of great important to fully understand how it works and what needs to be considered.
 To be able to produce material of good quality that fulfils all legal aspects and other requirements - such as information security and style - normally requires a professional with good knowledge and skills.

 All images that we use at Scania have to follow the Scania look and feel principles for imagery, where authenticity is key.
 The images must be professional and feel realistic and natural.
 The producer - whether it's a photographer, CGI artist or AI - therefore should be trained in and instructed to follow Scania's imagery guidelines.
+To give a professional and reliable impression it is of great importance that the image is correct both in overall composition and in every detail.

 Keep in mind that using AI when generating new material implies a risk of reinforced stereotypes and that the material produced becomes too generic, not reflecting the Scania look and feel.
 Hence, all AI generated images require a thorough quality control, also to ensure that the motif is correctly presented.
 Since AI tools are trained on general and not Scania-specific material, it is highly recommended to avoid using AI when creating product images.
 Instead, images available in Scania Media Portal should be used, since they are shot by experienced and professional photographers.